Fort Niobrara: Arrival of the railroad

-Fort Niobrara's effect on the surrounding Nebraska region
+Effect on the surrounding Nebraska region

-The construction of the fort in 1880 brought a sense of security to settlers in north central Nebraska, offsetting concerns about the large concentrations of Lakota bands on their reservation, located just across the state boundary in the Dakota Territory.
-The arrival of the railroad also stimulated an increase in the flow of settlers into the area and in 1882 Valentine, Nebraska came into existence, located only four miles west of the fort headquarters.
+The construction of the fort in 1880 brought a sense of security to settlers in north-central Nebraska, offsetting concerns about the large concentrations of Lakota bands on their reservation, located just across the state boundary in the Dakota Territory.
+The arrival of the railroad also stimulated the flow of settlers into the area and in 1882 Valentine, Nebraska came into existence, located only four miles west of the fort headquarters.

-The post immediately became a major factor in the economic growth of Valentine as well as the north central Nebraska region.
+The post immediately became a major factor in the economic growth of Valentine as well as of the larger north-central Nebraska region.
 The fort commissary and quartermaster bought produce from the region, including hay, corn, oats, beef, milk, butter, eggs, and poultry.
-The soldiers stationed the fort spent a significant portion of their annual pay (a total of about $170,000 per year in the 1880s) in Valentine.
-Civilian blacksmiths, wheelwrights, and teamsters were employed at the post, and the fort occasionally hired carpenters, mechanics and plumbers, all of which stimulated the growth of the town and the surrounding region.
+Soldiers stationed at the fort spent a significant portion of their annual pay (a total of about $170,000 per year in the 1880s) in Valentine.
+Civilian blacksmiths, wheelwrights, and teamsters were employed at the post, and the fort occasionally hired carpenters, mechanics, and plumbers, all of which stimulated the growth of the town and the surrounding region.

-The citizens of north central Nebraska apparently held the Fort and its personnel in high regard.
-When Cherry County, a center of cattle production, was organized in 1883 from the large region in north central Nebraska which surrounded the fort, at the behest of citizens the county was named for Lieutenant Samuel A. Cherry, who had been killed in the line of duty while pursuing horse thieves.
-As noted below the soldiers of the fort and the citizens of north central Nebraska enjoyed a very positive inter-relationship though those soldiers were, at times, from both white and black segregated Army units.
+The citizens of north-central Nebraska apparently held the fort and its personnel in high regard.
+When Cherry County, a center of cattle production, was organized in 1883 from the large region in north-central Nebraska which surrounded the fort, at the behest of citizens the county was named for Lieutenant Samuel A. Cherry, who had been killed in the line of duty while pursuing horse thieves.
+As noted below the soldiers of the fort and the citizens of north-central Nebraska enjoyed a very positive inter-relationship in spite of the fact that the soldiers were, at times, from both white and black segregated Army units.